 The School of Education within RMIT was located across four levels of Building 220, on the Bundoora West Campus.
 RMIT’s building was being underutilised and was not fit-for-purpose.
 This was evidenced by the strategic masterplan of space utilisation, asset management data and the schools business plan.

-TSA developed the Business Case to refurbish three levels (circa 7500m2 with a budget of $7.5m), and consolidate the School of Education across two levels with a third for campus-wide use.
+TSA developed the business case to refurbish three levels (circa 7500m2 with a budget of $7.5m), and consolidate the School of Education across two levels with a third for campus-wide use.

 Seconded into the RMIT team, TSA provided project management services including design management, consultant procurement and management for the upgrades.
 Level 1 was refurbished with two general learning and teaching (L&T) spaces and secure research material storage.
-Level 2 is dedicated to innovative teaching and learning spaces consisting of five L&T rooms, student break out spaces, press play recording studio, quiet study areas.
+Level 2 is dedicated to innovative teaching and learning spaces consisting of five L&T rooms, student break out spaces, press play recording studio, amenities and quiet study areas.

-In addition to the project management, TSA provided change and communication services, for the transition to activity-based working in the new collaborative spaces.
+In addition to project management, TSA provided change and communication services, for the transition to activity-based working in the new collaborative spaces.